-Dr. Bauer is currently working on two projects.
-One is An anthology of Qur’anic Commentaries, Volume 3: On Women, which is an anthology of translations of Qur’anic verses and commentaries on the subject of women.
-The other is a project on emotion and emotional rhetoric at the rise of Islam and in the early Islamic state.
-It is provisionally entitled The Rhetoric of Revolution: Emotion, Religion, and Social Change in Early Islam.
+Dr Bauer is currently working on An anthology of Qur’anic Commentaries, Volume 2: Women, which is an anthology of translations of Qur’anic verses and commentaries on the subject of women.

 Journal Articles and Book Chapters

 ‘The Current State of Qur’ānic Studies: Commentary on a Roundtable discussion’.
-Forthcoming in Journal of the International Qur’anic Studies Association (JIQSA) 1.1 (2017).
+Journal of the International Qur’anic Studies Association (JIQSA) 1.1 (2016), pp. 29-45.

 ‘In Defense of Historical-Critical Analysis of the Qur’an’, part of a roundtable entitled ‘Feminism in Islam: Exploring the Boundaries of Critique’.
 Journal of Feminist Studies in Religion, 32.2 (2016), pp. 126-130.